bk/wmk-docs/content/config.md

 - `ignore_theme_conf`: If set to true in the main configuration file, this tells wmk to ignore any settings in `wmk_config.yaml` in the theme directory.

-- `extra_template_dirs`: A list of directories in which to look for Mako templates.
-These are placed after both `$basedir/templates` and theme-provided templates in the Mako search path.
-This makes it possible to build up a library of Mako components which can be easily used on multiple sites and across different themes.
+- `extra_template_dirs`: A list of directories in which to look for template files.
+These are placed after both `$basedir/templates` and theme-provided templates in the template engine search path.
+This makes it possible to build up a library of components which can be easily used on multiple sites and across different themes.

+- `jinja2_templates`: If this boolean setting is true, it indicates that the template files in the `template` directory (and supplied by the theme, or otherwise in the template engine search path) are to be interpreted by Jinja2 rather than Mako.
+Note that Jinja2 templates used standalone or as layout templates for Markdown content should have the extension `.html` rather than `.mhtml`.

 - `redirects`: If this is True or a string pointing to a YAML file in the `data/` directory (whose default name is `redirects.yaml`), then wmk will